baloise-incubator/aks-infra/README.md

 # aks-infra

-Setup of an aks cluster including argocd.
+Setup of an aks cluster with terraform.

 You need:
 - azure cli